Editor’s note: This a guest post by Clarissa Amaral who is responsible for conversion optimization at Paymill.

 Here you’ll find six tips you can incorporate into your mobile checkout, especially if you’re looking to boost your mobile checkout conversion rate.

 1. Leverage Mobile UI Elements

-If you are building a checkout process optimised for mobile you should only feature mobile UI elements.
+If you are building a checkout process optimized for mobile you should only feature mobile UI elements.
 A good mobile UI is key for a smooth checkout process.
 One great example of mobile checkout optimization is Petco’s numeric keyboard checkout.
-The company provides a full numerical keyboard so users can easily tap in their payment information.
+The company provides a full numerical keyboard so users can easily tap into their payment information.

 You might want to check out some free UI elements, which could very well inspire you to build a smooth mobile UI checkout experience.

 2. Provide guest checkout